 What is a VPN Kill Switch and why you have to use one

-For many VPN users, network reliability is a major concern.
-They don't want their activity to default to the public internet when a connection fails.
-While some providers have added kill switch features to alleviate this issue, others have not.
+VPN kill switches are designed to prevent your connection from accidental exposure.
+While some VPN providers have added kill switch features to alleviate this issue, others have not.
 Read on to learn more about this crucial privacy issue.
 Share

 While there are plenty of quality VPN network options available, you can see on our rankings page that no service is perfect.
 One key factor that potential customers — or customers looking to improve their current service — are concerned with: reliability.